Calisthenics Equipment

 1/2″ Exercise Mat

-Dip bars
+4. Dip bars

 Dip bars are excellent for dips.
-However, dip bars can also be used as an alternative for a low bar.
+However, dip bars can also be used as an alternative to a low bar.
 If you have enough space in your home you should definitely get dip bars.

-Unfortunately dip bars are still on my want list.
+Unfortunately, dip bars are still on my want list.
 The only reason I haven’t bought dip bars is the lack of space in my flat.

 Sportsroyals Dip Bars